Māui Pōmare: Education

-Pōmare attended Christchurch Boys' High School and then Te Aute College.
+Pōmare attended primary schools at Waitara and the Chatham Islands, St Stephen's Native Boys' School in Parnell, Auckland, Christchurch Boys' High School and then Te Aute College.
 Although his family wanted him to study law Pōmare decided to become a doctor and, in 1895, he began study at a Seventh-day Adventist Church medical college at Battle Creek in the US state of Michigan.
 He remained in the United States until 1900 and travelled extensively.

 Department of Health

 At the time of Pōmare's return to New Zealand there was considerable concern about public health, with the quality of housing and sanitation being a major political issue.
 The problem was particularly pressing in Māori communities and Pōmare, as one of a small number of trained Māori doctors, was selected to serve as Māori Health Officer in the Department of Health.
 In this role he undertook a number of major campaigns to improve Māori health and met with considerable success.
 Pōmare was highly active in the everyday work of his office, often walking to remote villages to give public speeches.
 His frequent lectures on health matters gave him considerable skill in oratory.

 In contrast to some of his friends, notably Āpirana Ngata, Pōmare was not particularly concerned about the loss of Māori cultural identity.
 While Pōmare and Ngata agreed on the need to modernise Māori living conditions, Pōmare did not share Ngata's drive to preserve and protect traditional Māori culture and arts—instead Pōmare believed that, eventually, Pākehā and Māori would merge to form a single culture incorporating the best aspects of both (a common ideal of his iwi).